 Restlessness – whether in a job, relationship, or environment – leads to the desire to up-root and explore somewhere else.
 At the same time, home is home.
 Not everyone wants to sign a long-term lease and stay put, nor does everybody want to live as a digital nomad year round.

 But if ‘flexibility’ is seen as the ultimate luxury in terms of living, then the market for rentals in the ‘flexible living’ space will be priced as luxury.
-It is hard to see how this can scale, especially at a time when we are in/on the verge of an economic recession.
+It is hard to see how this can scale.

 Mid-term housing needs to scale enough so that its pricing is not luxury.
 If ‘flexible living’ becomes a luxury good, then those who purchase it will expect something resembling more of a membership; this is exactly what WeWork was.